 Our government contracts may be subject to the approval of appropriations being made by the U.S. Congress to fund the expenditures under these contracts.
-In addition, government contracts normally contain additional requirements that may increase our costs of doing business, reduce our profits, and expose us to liability for failure to comply with these terms and conditions.
-These requirements include, for example:

-- specialized disclosure and accounting requirements unique to government contracts; - financial and compliance audits that may result in potential liability for price adjustments, recoupment of government funds after such funds have been spent, civil and criminal penalties, or administrative sanctions such as suspension or debarment from doing business with the U.S. government; - public disclosures of certain contract and company information; and - mandatory socioeconomic compliance requirements, including labor requirements, non-discrimination and affirmative action programs and environmental compliance requirements.

-Government contracts are also generally subject to greater scrutiny by the government, which can initiate reviews, audits and investigations regarding our compliance with government contract requirements.
-In addition, if we fail to comply with government contract laws, regulations and contract requirements, our contracts may be subject to termination, and we may be subject to financial and/or other liability under our contracts, the Federal Civil False Claims Act (including treble damages and other penalties), or criminal law.
-In particular, the False Claims Act's "whistleblower" provisions also allow private individuals, including present and former employees, to sue on behalf of the U.S. government.
-Any penalties, damages, fines, suspension, or damages could adversely affect our ability to operate our business and our financial results.

-If any customer were to unexpectedly terminate, cancel, or decline to exercise an option to renew with respect to one or more of our significant contracts for any reason, including as a result of our failure to meet certain performance milestones, or if a government customer were to suspend or debar us from doing business with such government, our business, financial condition, and results of operations would be materially harmed.

-If we commercialize outside the United States, we will be exposed to a variety of risks associated with international operations that could materially and adversely affect our business.

-As part of our growth strategy for our Launch Services and Spaceport Services businesses, we aim to construct and operate launch sites outside of the United States.
+In addition, government contracts normally contain additional requirements that may increase our costs of doing business, reduce our profits, and expose expose us to I iability for failure to comply with these terms and conditions.
+These requirements include, for example: specialized disclosure and accounting requirements unique to government contracts; financial and compliance audits that may result in potential liability for price adjustments, recoupment of government funds after such funds have been spent, civil and criminal penalties, or administrative sanctions such as suspension or debarment from doing business with the U.S. government; public disclosures of certain contract and company information; and mandatory socioeconomic compliance requirements, including labor requirements, non-discrimination and affirmative action programs and environmental compliance requirements. regarding our requirements, False Claims allow private damages coul If any contracts for a us from doing nment contracts are also generally subject to greater scrutiny by the government, which can initiate reviews, audits and investigations compliance with government contract requirements.
+In addition, if we fail to comply with government contract laws, regulations and contract our contracts may be subject to termination, and we may be subject to financial and/or other liability under our contracts, the Federal Civil Act (including treble damages and other penalties), or criminal law.
+In particular, the False Claims Act's "whistleblower" provisions also individuals, including present and former employees, to sue on behalf of the U.S. government.
+Any penalties, damages, fines, suspension, or daversely affect our ability to operate our business and our financial results.
+Customer were to unexpectedly terminate, cancel, or decline to exercise an option to renew with respect to one or more of our significant any reason, including as a result of our failure to meet certain performance milestones, or if a government customer were to suspend or debar business with such government, our business, financial condition, and results of operations would be materially harmed. cialize outside the United States, we will be exposed to a variety of risks associated with international operations that could materially and ect our business. the United Sta t of our growth strategy for our Launch Services and Spaceport Services businesses, we aim to construct and operate launch sites outside of ates.
 We aim to continue to build our pipeline of spaceport opportunities and develop additional locations.
-As we expand internationally, we expect that we would be subject to additional risks related to entering into international business relationships, including:

-- restructuring our operations to comply with local regulatory regimes; - identifying, hiring and training highly skilled personnel; - unexpected changes in tariffs, trade barriers and regulatory requirements, including through the ITAR, Export Administration Regulations ("EAR"), and Office of Foreign Assets Control ("OFAC"); - economic weakness, including inflation, or political instability in foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - the need for U.S. government approval to operate our spaceflight systems outside the United States; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue; - government appropriation of assets; - workforce uncertainty in countries where labor unrest is more common than in the United States; and - disadvantages of competing against companies from countries that are not subject to U.S. laws and regulations, including the U.S. Foreign Corrupt Practices Act, OFAC regulations and U.S. anti-money laundering regulations, as well as exposure of our foreign operations to liability under these regulatory regimes.
+As we expand internationally, we would be subject to additional risks related to entering into international business relationships, including: restructuring our operations to comply with local regulatory regimes; identifying, hiring and training highly skilled personnel; unexpected changes in tariffs, trade barriers and regulatory requirements, including through the ITAR, Export Administration Regulations ("EAR"), and Office of Foreign Assets Control ("OFAC"); economic weakness, including inflation, or political instability in foreign economies and markets; compliance with tax, employment, immigration and labor laws for employees living or traveling abroad;

+foreign taxes, including withholding of payroll taxes;

+government appropriation of assets;

+the need for U.S. government approval to operate our spaceflight systems outside the United States;

+foreign currency fluctuations, which could result in increased operating expenses and reduced revenue;

+disadvantages of competing against companies from countries that are not subject to U.S. laws and regulations, including the U.S. Foreign Corrupt Practices Act, OFAC regulations and U.S. anti-money laundering regulations, as well as exposure of our foreign operations to liability under these regulatory regimes.